 The Math and Reading segments of the test are untimed.

 Accommodations for the Computerized Placement Test or CPT must be requested through the Accessibility Services office at NSCC.
 The student must allow adequate time for the intake and accommodation review process (usually at least one week).

-First, the student should begin the process by clicking How to Request Services to read about the process and download the appropriate Accessibility Services Packet(s).
+First, the student should begin by reading about How to Request Services and download the appropriate Accessibility Services Packet(s).
 Next, the student submits the completed packet(s) to Accessibility Services and schedules an Early Intake.
 To be approved for accommodations on the CPT, the student must meet the qualifications listed below.

 Accommodations for the Math & Reading Segments of the CPT

 If the student has dyslexia or an upper mobility disability, the student can request the Companion Test in Reading and Math.
 This is a paper-and-pencil test with an audio recording of the questions.

 If the student is blind, the student can request use JAWS to take the CPT.

 If the student has low vision, the student can request a large print version of the CPT or use Zoomtext on the CPT.

 A personal calculator is not permitted on the CPT.
 According to higher education disability law, a calculator is not considered to be a reasonable accommodation for this test.